 Having Unique Selling Propositions or USP’s is your key to earning your share in a competitive market.
 Without them, your brand is just a drop in an ocean of businesses that are offering the same thing.
 More importantly, your landing page should be able to convey your value proposition in one glance.
 To achieve this, it must be reflected into 4 page elements; the main headline, a sub header, the facts list, and the closing statement.

 In business, there is value in urgency.
 Do not imply that you have abundant supply, nor should you state that your price range is fixed for a long period of time.
-Instead, emphasize scarcity with strategies such as a limited-time offer or a trial package.
+Instead, emphasise scarcity with strategies such as a limited-time offer or a trial package.

 Testimonials trigger strong responses because they are relatable, but they can also be underwhelming.
 Make sure your positive testimonials are detailed and will highlight your company’s selling points.

 The call-to-action is the cherry on top, so be sure it steals the show.
-Make it centered, easy to find, and focused on converting.
+Make it centred, easy to find, and focused on converting.
 Also limit the outbound links from your landing page to prevent readers from being confused.

 Having a focal point is crucial when it comes to designing landing pages.
 It doesn’t matter if it’s a signup form, a checkout link, an infographics, or a video – it must be the first thing your audience will see.
 Whatever you do, do not overwhelm your reader by adding too many elements in your landing page at once.